makehumancommunity/makehuman-static-website/content/MPFB/Contributing/art.md

 title: "Artistic tasks"
 draft: false
 weight: 20
-description: "These are art tasks for MPFB."
+description: "Art and asset contribution tasks for MPFB, the free Blender character creator addon — ways to help if you create art rather than write code."
 ---

 There are plenty of things to do in MPFB which do not need coding.